-Government of Japan has included Nepal as one of the source countries for its labor market as per the recently revised immigration law.
+As per the recently revised immigration law, the Government of Japan has included Nepal as one of the source countries for its labor market.

 Japan has been contributing to the socio-economic development of Nepal since 1954.
 Japan assists Nepal in the forms of bilateral grant, bilateral loan, multilateral aid and technical assistance.
 Japan has also been assisting Nepal for the promotion of peace and democracy.
 The major areas of Japanese economic cooperation to Nepal include human resource development, health, agriculture development, infrastructure development, environment protection, culture, etc.

 Japan also provides concessional loan for the infrastructure development in Nepal.
 Tanahun Hydro, Nagdhunga tunnel, and Improvement of Water Supply Improvement projects are ongoing projects under this scheme.